JhonataMiranda/Agents-Test/README.md

 ## Running the Project

+In the src/main.py file, define which themes will be generated in the inputs_array vector.

 To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project:

 ```bash